techbhaskar/TestCoverageMaster/README.md

 ## Usage

 1. Open the Streamlit app in Replit.
+2. Log in using your Google, Facebook, or GitHub account.
-2. Choose between entering a file path or pasting file content.
+3. Choose between entering a file path or pasting file content.
-3. Select the project type (JavaScript, Angular, React, Python, Java, or .NET).
+4. Select the project type (JavaScript, Angular, React, Python, Java, or .NET).
-4. Click "Analyze Project" to run the analysis.
+5. Click "Analyze Project" to run the analysis.
-5. View the results, including code coverage, test quality, and generated test cases.
+6. View the results, including code coverage, test quality, and generated test cases.

 ## Contributing